 Bull sharks like many other sharks are not aggressive towards humans.
 So have no fear.
 Playa del Carmen is a hot spot for Bull shark diving because every year Female Bull sharks return to their shallow waters for breeding.
 This is mainly due to the fact that they are attracted to the warm waters that they find here.

-You won’t be able to find Bull sharks here year round, so if it is a dive that you are wanting to do be sure to visit between November – March when you are more likely to see them.
+You won’t be able to find Bull sharks in Playa del Carmen all year round, so if it is a dive that you are wanting to do be sure to visit between November – March when you are more likely to see them.

 6. La Paz, Sea of Cortez